...Highlights: shark action, turtles, schooling fish & big pelagics...

 Parrotfish dart in among the large table corals at Maamendhoo Giri, along with turtles munching on the coral, while butterflyfish swim nonchalantly past.
-This spot makes a stunning night dive, before a night transfer to the next southern atoll on your dive itinerary.
+This spot makes a stunning night dive, before a night transfer to the next southern atoll on your cruise.

 An exciting drift dive can be had at Munnafushi Kandu.
 Begin on the open ocean side of this channel and make your way across the channel to encounter rays flying effortlessly on the current and sharks competing for likely prey with the large tuna.

-With so much of the reef unexplored, new dive sites of interest are bound to reveal themselves, and possibly even during your Maldive Islands diving cruise you will have a chance to undertake some exploratory dives.
+With so much of the reef unexplored at Laamu Atoll, new dive sites of interest are bound to reveal themselves, and possibly even during your Maldive Islands liveaboard trip you will have a chance to undertake some exploratory dives.